dhruvildave/truth-table/README.md

    - 'cd' into the truth-table repository
    - Enter the command: 'make'
    - After the process is complete, type 'main.out' or './main.out'

+## This is just a sample repository of me learning to use Git, C++ and various other stuff.